 You are considered vaccinated if you have performed a complete vaccination with one of the vaccines recognised by the European Medicines Agency: Pfizer, Moderna, AstraZeneca and Johnson & Johnson.

-In France, your vaccination is complete if on the date of your travel you received a 2nd dose at least 7 days ago, or you have received the Janssen / Johnson & Johnson vaccine at least 4 weeks ago (28 days).
+In France, your vaccination is complete if on the date of your travel you received a 2nd dose at least 7 days ago (or one-off injection if you have already contracted COVID-19), or you have received the Janssen / Johnson & Johnson vaccine at least 4 weeks ago (28 days).
 Be carreful!
 These deadlines are not the same in all countries!
 Check the rules in your destination country on the Re-open EU website!

 Good to know: If you have been vaccinated in France, you can get your vaccination certificate from the social security via www.ameli.fr.
 From June 25 2021, the vaccination certificate is certified in accordance with European standards, available in French and English, and allows you to travel more easily within the European Union.